browsermedia/browsercms/task_ckeditor.md

 * Handle editing other blocks (i.e. Products)
 -- [BUG] Inline (i.e. product.name) fields display have a <p> tag added by ckeditor, so they display as block elements.
-* Link to files
-* Link to images
 * [BUG] Updating the page_header does not immediately update the <title> element.
-* [BUG] If you edit the page title, then tab to save, it resets the page title to blank.
 * [Minor] Block Orders - Disable button based on position (i.e. Can't move first block up, last block down)
 * [BUG] Adding the same block twice to a page screws things up.
 * [BUG] Editing a block, then moving a block will throw an error.
 (Connector ids change between page versions)[Suggest: After editting block, replace container with new content)